 The Village Government prepares development plans for their village according to their authority, regarding the Permendagri, by holding consultations with hamlets, RT, RW, community leaders, traditional leaders, religious leaders, and BPD on 4 priorities, which include administering village government, village development, village community empowerment, and village community development.
 These plans are discussed and developed into the RPJMDes, which is then used to create the RKPDes.
 From the RPJMDes, important programs are selected and agreed upon to be included in the RKPDes, which is later stated in the APBDes.
 The RPJMDesa is determined within a maximum period of 3 months from the date of the inauguration of the village head.
 The RKP Desa begins to be prepared by the Village Government from January to May of the current year, and it must be stipulated no later than September of the current budget year.
 The APBDesa that has been compiled is given to the village head for evaluation and, if everything is appropriate, the village head will approve by signing it, and then submit it to the sub-district head for approval, becoming a village regulation regarding the APBDesa.
-APBDesa is the village's annual financial plan that is discussed and approved by the village government and the Village Consultative Body (BPD) as stipulated by Village Regulations.
+APBDesa is the village Consultative Body (BPD) as stipulated by Village Regulations.